12 Geography 1

 Topics include:

-- Differences in development in selected countries.
+- Differences in development in Africa.

 - Applying geographic skills such as mapping and statistical skills.